“When I felt lost in life, I asked myself the questions I kept avoiding.”

 The answers you get to these questions can be sometimes more than enough to resolve your problems.
 To make you feel better.

-Here’s a list of questions you need to ask yourself to improve your life
+Here’s a list of important questions you need to ask yourself about life (to make it better)

 1. What Excuses am I making?